Octanis1/Octanis1-ROS/catkin_ws_mission/src/README.md

 # pid_lidar

 This package uses a closed loop PID to control the speed of the lidar (which should be constant).

+#usb_cam

+This package under the folder name usb_cam-develop contains everything needed to get raw images from both camera and do processing with rectified images.
+Rectification is done by using precalibrated .yaml files which are stored in the `usb_cam-develop/launch/calibration` folder.
+There have been done for 640x480 resolutions.